ayedo/ayedo.github.io/_posts/2013-06-19-what-is-netty.markdown

 I would like to go a bit more into the scalability claims I have made about Netty and not yet argued about.

-A part of the mentioned scalability of Netty is a direct consequence of it's asynchronous
+A part of the mentioned scalability of Netty is a direct consequence of its asynchronous
 design: It does not require a thread per request and is therefore able to handle more concurrent connections with less available memory compared to a thread-per-request approach.
 With less threads running on your server the operation